General Terms and Conditions Consumers

 Day: calendar day;

-Entrepreneur: the natural or legal person who offers products to Consumers remotely through sales channels of Gymeyes B.V.;
+Entrepreneur: the natural or legal person who offers products remotely to Consumers through sales channels of Gymeyes B.V.;

 Article 2 - Identity Gymeyes B.V. / Onesix